olegv142/esp32-ble-uart-mx/README.md

 ## Simple receiver / transmitter
 The ble_receiver / ble_transmitter are examples of creating one way communication channel with automatic reconnection.
 The code also illustrates using watchdog for improved reliability and maximizing transmission power for extending range.

+The ble_uart_tx example adds receiving data for transmission from the serial port, increasing the MTU, and the ability to add a hexadecimal suffix to the device name so that it can be distinguished in case there are several devices around with the same firmware.

 ## Building and flashing
 To be able to build this code examples add the following to Arduino Additional board manager URLs:
 ```